thiscouldbebetter/RpgCombatEngine2/Readme.md

 RPG Combat Engine
 =================

-This repository implements a combat engine for a Japanese-style role-playing game in TypeScript using the This Could Be Better Game Framework.
+This repository partially implements a combat engine for a Japanese-style role-playing game in TypeScript using the This Could Be Better Game Framework.

 Building